nacitar/icons/README.md

 Custom icons for anything that seems to need them.

 # kitty
-I use a fluxbox theme with a 20px titlebar heigh, meaning 18x18 icons.
+I use a fluxbox theme with a 20px titlebar height, meaning 18x18 icons.
 I needed an icon that looks good at this size, so I made a SVG of a simple terminal icon.